20 Incident Types Every Hotel Must Track

 Make sure to report and track them to create action points for when they happen.

 Crimes and frauds can happen in hotels, as likely as in any other business.
 Make sure to be tracking previous crimes, so that you can implement preventive measures, share best practices and assess potential costs from the incidents as well as any legal recourse.

 12. Property damages

-It's important that you log property related incidents and handle them before your guests observe them.
-Also make sure to track the damages so that you have a full picture of your property's condition.
+It's important that you log property-related incidents and handle them before your guests observe them.
+Also, make sure to track the damages so that you have a full picture of your property's condition.

-13. Service request and Work orders
+13. Service requests and Work orders

 To ensure that all is well, record service, maintenance requests and work orders, monitor progress, and check completed tasks off.
 Reporting these through a mobile platform will also benefit you with more clarity and more effective communications as the maintenance team is automatically notified about new needs.